-Now, after a few days from that mission, when many people have been saved – among them, the little Giorgia, symbol of hope for people of those areas – we appreciate to discuss some aspects of rescue during catastrophes and USAR.
+Now, after a few days from that mission, when many people have been saved – among them, the little Giorgia, a symbol of hope for people of those areas – we appreciate discussing some aspects of rescue during disasters and USAR.
 Nicola explains us these arguments precisely.
-Advices and considerations made by Dr. Bortoli could be helpful also in case of other catastrophes.
+Advice and considerations made by Dr Bortoli could be helpful also in case of other disasters.

-We always need silence during earthquakes in order to localize victims beneath ruins.
-In this cases, how do rescuers communicate?
+You always need silence after an earthquake in order to localize victims beneath ruins.
+In these cases, how do USAR professionals and other rescuers communicate?

-When an injured occurs, which protocol and which method do you use for a triage?
+When you find an injured person after an earthquake, which protocol and which method do you follow for a triage?

-Team: in the case of Giorgia, we saw that many different rescue crews involved (Firefighters – Police – Mountain Rescue).
-How were the crews organized?
+USAR and the team: in the case of Giorgia, we saw that many different rescue crews were involved (Firefighters – Police – Mountain Rescue).
+How were they organized?

-De-briefing: is there some element which you underlined during de-briefing, which could help you to improve the future management of emergency situations?
+Debriefing: is there some element which you underlined during debriefing, which could help you to improve the future management of disaster scenarios?